open/close all folders

 - Final Fantasy X gives you the option of ending the Besaid Aurochs' multi-year losing streak on Wakka's last game as team captain (the only thing it affects is if Wakka holds the trophy in the following cutscene).

 - Wangan Midnight Maximum Tune hands out special titles for defeating a player with a sufficiently long victory streak.
+Additionally, it hands out a title for losing in Story Mode after winning the first 40 stages without a single loss: "First Black Mark".

 - Phoenix Wright: Ace Attorney: